Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.

 Though they don’t meet until the end, you have to enjoy how their relationship develops from Simon finding Blue’s message on Tumblr to them sharing information about friends, family, sexual feelings (all PG-13), and Simon wanting a future for them.
 Much less, how it establishes that, despite there being some gay kids at school, them being called fags makes it clear, as much as the school is close to one of the southern gay capitals in America, Atlanta, they are still very much in Georgia.
 Meaning, even after they meet and are together, there is an awareness that they can’t necessarily hold hands openly.

 But, taking a step back, you also have to enjoy the element of mystery of Simon hoping it is this person, that person, or even fearing maybe it was Martin all along.
-It isn’t a deep and probing mystery, but after you have fallen for Simon, and pretty much want for him what you can see Leah, Alex, and Abby easily having, you just want the best for him.
+It isn’t a deep and probing mystery, but after you have fallen for Simon, and pretty much want for him what you can see Leah, Nick, and Abby easily having, you just want the best for him.
 So just as he desperately wants to know who is Blue, so do you and it makes you read into a bit more every boy he names and try to compare how they talk or are described to the clues Blue lets slip.

 Martin Is Handled To Be Redeemable